zerox80/Auto-Browser-Cleaner/README.md

 To adjust what gets cleared or change the time window:

 1. Open `constants.js` to modify the cleaning interval.
+The same value is used by both `background.js` and `popup.js`.
 2. Open `background.js` to change the data types being removed.

 ---